schmaustech/quay-quickstart-blog/README.md

 EOF
 ~~~

-Once we have subscription custom reosurce file created lets go ahead and create the subscription on our cluster:
+Once we have subscription custom resource file created lets go ahead and create the subscription on our cluster:

 ~~~bash
 $ oc create -f ~/quay-operator-subscription.yaml